ashdaily/logstream2influx/readme.md

         max_size=STREAM_MAX_SIZE # after these many log lines read by polling source, stream of list of log lines is handed over to log_processor.handle_log
     )
 ```
-  - `log_handler` will process the logs to db.
+  - `log_handler` will batch write the logs in the db.
-  - `log_processor` is running 4 workers which can parallelize the stream work and can be passed when building the docker image as env vars.
+  - `log_processor` is running 4 workers which can parallelize the stream work and number of workers can be passed when building the docker image as env vars.

 ### How to validate results ?
-- Run the project with default settings in `.env.local` which only add 2 customers and 10 total log lines totally random.
+- Run the project with default settings in `.env.local` which only adds 10 total log lines totally random only for 2 customers.
-- Hit the Api mentioned below but make sure to look for logs `tail -f src/log_generator/api_requests.log`
+- Hit the Api mentioned below but make sure to look for logs `tail -f src/log_generator/api_requests.log` so you can validate API results with logs.

 ### API
 - Available once project starts on `http://127.0.0.1:8000/docs`